 We have devoted substantially all of our resources to developing our ETB candidates and platform technology, building our intellectual property portfolio, developing our supply chain, conducting business planning, raising capital and providing for general and administrative support for these operations.
 We plan to increase our research and development expenses for the foreseeable future as we continue to advance MT-3724, MT-4019 and our earlier-stage pre-clinical programs.
 At this time, due to the inherently unpredictable nature of preclinical and clinical development and given the early stage of our programs and product candidates, we cannot reasonably estimate the costs we will incur and the timelines that will be required to complete development, obtain marketing approval and commercialize our products, if and when approved.
 For the same reasons, we are also unable to predict when, if ever, we will generate revenue from product sales or whether, or when, if ever, we may achieve profitability.
-Clinical and preclinical development timelines, the probability of success and development solts can differ materially from expectations.
+Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
 In addition, we cannot forecast which products, if and when approved, may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.
-We have incurred an accumulated deficit of \$57.6 million through September 30, 2017.
-We expect to incur substantial additional losses in the future as we expand our research and development accumulated deficit of \$57.6 million through September 30, 2017.
-We expect that our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expensition requirements into late 2019.
+We have incurred an accumulated deficit of \$73.1 million through March 31, 2018.
+We expect to incur substantial additional losses in the future as we expand our research and development activities.
+Based on our current research and development plans, we expect that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into late 2019.

-Our financial statements as of September 30, 2017 have been prepared under the assumption that we will continue as a going concern for the next 12 months.
-To date, we have financed our operations through private placements of equity securities, reverse merger, upfront and milestone payments received from our collaborators under our research evaluation agreements, as well as funding from governmental bodies and bank and bridge loans.
-Since our inception, we raised gross proceeds of \$78.2 million from private placements of equity securities, including \$40 million from the equity financing in August 2017, and \$20 million from the Takeda Common Stock Purchase in August 2017.
-Since our inception, we have also received aggregate gross proceeds of \$3.5 million from our collaborators, received \$18.2 million in grants from governmental bodies, received \$10.0 million in proceeds from related-party convertible promissory notes, received \$6.0 million in proceeds from bank loan from Silicon Valley Bank ("SVB"); and received \$15.4 million from Threshold.
+Our financial statements as of March 31, 2018 have been prepared under the assumption that we will continue as a going concern for the next 12 months.
+To date, we have financed our operations through private placements of equity securities, a reverse merger, and upfront and milestone payments received from our collaborators under our research evaluation agreements, as well as funding from governmental bodies and bank and bridge loans.
+Since 2009, we raised gross proceeds of \$78.2 million from private placements of equity securities, including \$40 million from the Private Placement in August 2017, \$20 million from the Takeda Financing in August 2017.
+Since 2009, we have also received aggregate gross proceeds of \$3.5 million from our collaborators, received \$10.0 million in proceeds from related-party convertible promissory notes, received \$6.0 million in proceeds from bank loan from Silicon Valley Bank ("SVB"); and assumed \$15.2 million of cash balances of Threshold upon the closing of the Merger.